Tuesday, 9 February 2016

-Have you yet heard of the Companion App for your smart phone?
+Have you yet heard of the Life 360 app for your smart phone?

-This innovative app means you can virtually walk home with your family and mates (/possessive partners) - even with the police department!
-Definitely something that makes you feel more safe and in my particular Special K instance, assists the caring 'PAs' find my distressed self if ever I find myself lost in the 'real world' (it has happened - several times!
-Thank you for taking it on the chin, dear patient family + mates and realising that the spatial navigation I once cherished is currently out-of-business due to brain bruising).
+The innovative app means you can virtually walk home with your family and mates without worrying them when you accidentally pass out (upon your safe return home without confirmation).
+Definitely something that makes you feel more safe and in my particular Special-K instance, assists the caring 'PAs' find my distressed self if ever I find myself lost in the 'real world' (it has happened - several times!
+Thank you for taking it on the chin, dear patient family + mates and realising that the spatial navigation I once cherished is currently out-of-business due to multiple brain bruising).

-Admittedly, the youth of today/the future have it tough when it comes to sneaking out!
+Admittedly, the youth of today/the future have it tough when it comes to sneaking out without their parents realising!

 Still a tad confused about what a stroke actually entails?